Oluwaseun-Adediwura/EPL-Match-Predictions-using-Python-and-ML/README.md

 You can find the code for this project [here].

 # File Overview:
-'predictions.ipynb' - a Jupyter notebook that makes predictions about football match outcomes using a machine learning model.
+`predictions.ipynb` - a Jupyter notebook that makes predictions about football match outcomes using a machine learning model.

 # Local Setup:
 No installation is required as the project was developed and executed in Google Colab.

 # Special Thanks
-Special thanks to Vik Paruchuri for providing insights that helped in completing this project.
+Special thanks to @VikParuchuri for providing insights that helped in completing this project.